kahole/lisp_in_js/README.md

-# Lisp Interpreter and Reflective Tower in JS
+# Lisp and Reflective Tower in JS

 `lisp.js` is an interpreter capable of running a dialect of elisp called hlisp.